Moore - Flagship Project

 Skyharbour’s Head Technical Advisor and a Director, Rick Kusmirski commented: “I’ve always considered the Moore Uranium Project to be one of the most geologically prospective exploration projects in the Basin, with the potential to host a sizeable high grade uranium deposit.
 JNR made the initial high grade discovery at the Maverick Zone and after a number of years we sold the project and company to Denison.
 I am very excited to get back to work on this project with the Skyharbour team.
 In addition to the Maverick structural corridor, which still has a number of targets that are untested and require follow-up, there are at least nine other target areas throughout the property that contain well defined and extensive conductive systems.
 The nominal amount of drilling that was carried out in these areas intersected well defined structures associated with multiple graphitic lithologies.
 Analysis of the drill core returned highly anomalous geochemistry, including uranium mineralization in seven of the target areas.”

-Moore Uranium Project Current and Planned Drill Programs:
+Moore Uranium Project and Skyharbour's Initial Winter 2017 Drill Program and Upcoming Drilling Programs:

 Moore Uranium Project Maverick Zone Drilling: